ArjunAvvaru/LexiMind/README.md

 # LexiMind

 In today’s data-driven landscape, information is the new gold.
-Yet, sifting through mountains of data can be an arduous task.
+Yet, shifting through mountains of data can be an arduous task.
 Enter LexiMind, a cutting-edge Retrieval Augmented Generative (RAG) AI-powered solution that transforms the way we interact with data.

 🚀 What Is LexiMind?